-Enjoy pizza with regular or gluten-free crust and vegan options.
+Enjoy pizza with regular or gluten-free crust and vegan options, including delicious vegan cheese.
 Make your own pizza or pick from classics like a mushroom or Margherita pie.

 However, Laughing Seed isn’t just a Downtown Asheville pizza spot – they have a large menu filled with vegetarian sandwiches, bowls, burgers, tacos, desserts, and cocktails.

 When not in a pizza mood, we enjoy Laughing Seed’s “Reubens,” lasagna, bowls, and veggie burgers.

 Grab a smoothie on your way out, or head to Trade and Lore across the street for a whimsical coffee experience.

 For parking, we recommend using the Wall Street Garage or the metered spaces around the garage.

 *Please note that since their menu changes seasonally, pizza might come and go here.